nlong-ds/whatsapp_parser/README.md

 **Important Limitations**
 - The script does not handle well multi-line messages.
 (A nice solution is shared in this [medium post](https://towardsdatascience.com/build-your-own-whatsapp-chat-analyzer-9590acca9014) )
 - Stopwords included are for Italian and English languages.
 They can be easily extended by editing the class.
+- The script was tested from an android Whatsapp extract
-- The wordcloud is not sophisticated in the way the word choices does not account for singular/plurals, etc. It cuts words shorter than 5 characters.
+- The wordcloud is not sophisticated in the way it cuts words shorter than 5 characters and does not merge together singulars/plurals.

 ### Needed Libraries
 - os